 I’ve told you this before, but one thing I always keep in the kitchen is dental floss.
 It’s the best way to cut bread dough.
 Using a knife often ends up smashing it.
 And yes, that’s mint flavored- don’t worry, it won’t flavor your dough!

-Place the rolls in a greased pan and cover with a clean towel.
+You’ll place the rolls in your pan and then let them rise until they’re about double.
+My favorite place to proof rolls is in the oven or microwave (while it’s turned OFF).
 Tip: Heat a small bowl of water in the microwave until it boils.
-Open the door, quickly move the bowl aside and set the pan of rolls in and shut the door (with the microwave off).
+Open the door, quickly move the bowl aside and set the pan of rolls in and shut the door.
 Just let them sit in there to rise.
 The hot water will warm up the temp, and also keep the dough moist.

 Honestly I’ve never measured icing before, ever.
 I just grab some powdered sugar, add some vanilla and melted butter and then add milk until it’s the consistency I like.
 I put it on warm so it melts in all the cracks.
-Cream cheese is good in there too as it cuts the sweetness a bit.
+You could also use this cream cheese frosting if you prefer cream cheese icing on your rolls.

 1/2 cup butter, softened